 Concern about the environmental impact of internal combustion engine (ICE) vehicles is growing fast.
 In response, government policy has now swung decisively in favour of promoting the adoption of electric vehicles (EV) and other ultra low emission vehicles.

 However, there remains significant confusion about the total cost of EV ownership/operation and there are concerns about range, performance and practicality.

 CleanCar is a smart analytics platform that provides granular data to help fleet operators assess the costs and benefits of switching from ICE to EV fleets.

 The platform provides a whole life cost analysis, suggests suitable EVs and highlights the environmental benefits of switching.
 It then sets out a tailored fleet conversion plan that maximises savings while minimising operational risk.

-CleanCar needed a technology partner that was capable of delivering a new personalised solution, built with solid bases that could handle the necessary information with ease for a more tailored and customised service.
+CleanCar needed a technology partner that was capable of delivering a new personalised solution.

 The Virtual Forge had to rebuild the entire solution, using the appropriate technologies and methodologies to create a more robust, fit for purpose service that could prevent further technical issues while being able to deliver all the data outputs.

 The team analysed and corrected the original software solution, fixing minor bugs and ensuring that it stayed active and able to deliver the necessary tailored services.
 This process led to a better understanding of what was needed, and created the necessary knowledge for further enhancements and improvements.

 Afterwards, following agile/SCRUM working methodologies, The Virtual Forge team developed the solution that would deliver the promised efficiency.